-MindLab support

-UNDP and e-Government Center in Moldova observe growing pressure on the Moldovan civil service to deliver

-Team test using humancentered design to transform the maternal benefits service.
-MindLab (Denmark) mentors the group

-First Innovation in Governance Forum organised, attended by the Prime Minister (first attempt to legitimise the Innovation in Governance Agenda)

-Diverse projects

-Launch of MiLab begins with an exploration phase.
-New projects and external partners are brought in for their technical expertise

-MiLab launches its first initiatives to support evidence-based policy: a tuberculosis treatment project that uses behavioural insights and a Randomized Control Trial (RCT) for policy design and evaluation

-Team launches crowdsourcing initiatives, supporting the Ministry of Education through a civic engagement campaign to help schools teach more useful skills to pupils

-National impact

-MiLab is institutionalised via the State Chancellery and nationally scales two projects: the re-design of childcare benefits, and the tuberculosis treatment approach with support from the Prime Minister's Office and the State Chancellery

-Team develops a methodology for Government to use human-centred design for public service modernisation A MiLab-developed citizen reporting tool, ImiPasa, is built into the national reporting tool with support from the Prime Minister's Office and the State Chancellery
+• - Seed Start-up Scale 2013 2014 - 2015 2016 - 2017 MindLab support UNDP and e-Government Center in Moldova observe growing pressure on the Moldovan civil service to deliver Diverse projects Launch of MiLab begins with an exploration phase.
+New projects and external partners are brought in for their technical expertise Team launches crowdsourcing initiatives, supporting the Ministry of Education through a civic engagement campaign to help schools teach more useful skills to pupils National impact MiLab is institutionalised via the State Chancellery and nationally scales two projects: the re-design of childcare benefits, and the tuberculosis Minister's Office Team test using human- centered design to transform the maternal benefits service.
+MindLab (Denmark) mentors the group MiLab launches its first initiatives to support evidence- based policy: a tuberculosis treatment project that uses behavioural insights and a treatment approach Team develops a methodology for Government to use human-centred design for public service modernisation with support fron Minister's Office a Chancellery First Innovation in Governance Forum organised, attended by the Prime Minister (first attempt to legitimise the Innovation in Governance Agenda) Randomized Control Trial (RCT) for policy design and evaluation modernisation ped citizen miPasa, is built al reporting tool om the Prime e and the State om the Prime e and the State